 Professor Golden (PhD, Kellogg School of Management, Northwestern University) is the Sandra Rotman Chaired Professor in Health Sector Strategy at the Rotman School of Management, The University of Toronto, and The University Health Network.
-He is the founding Academic Director of The Sandra Rotman Centre for Health Sector Strategy.
+He previously served as Vice-Dean, MBA Programs.
+Professor Golden is the founding Academic Director of The Sandra Rotman Centre for Health Sector Strategy.

 He is the Rotman School’s National Director for Health Care Leadership Programs.
-He has been a faculty member at Insead (France), The Richard Ivey School of Business, University of Western Ontario (Canada), The Stockholm School of Economics, SDA Bocconi Business School, The University of Texas (USA), and Northwestern University’s Kellogg Graduate School of Management (USA).
+He has been a faculty member at Insead, The Richard Ivey School of Business, University of Western Ontario, The Stockholm School of Economics, SDA Bocconi Business School, The University of Texas, and Northwestern University’s Kellogg Graduate School of Management.

 Professor Golden conducts research in the areas of strategic change and implementation, health system integration and sustainability, hospital boards, organizational strategy and leadership.
 Among his published work are articles in The Canadian Medical Association Journal, Health Policy, The Strategic Management Journal, Healthcare Quarterly, Healthcare Papers, The Annals of Pharmacotherapy, Management Science, Clinical Oncology, The Academy of Management Journal, The Academy of Management Review, Administrative Science Quarterly, and The Harvard Business Review.